+Figure 6: Barrimoon Structure

 COMPETENT PERSON STATEMENT

-The information in this report that relates to Exploration Results is based on information compiled and/or supervised by Mr Laurie Johnson B.Sc (Geology) F.AusIMM who is a Director of Cannindah Resources Limited.
-Mr Johnson is a member of the Australian Institute of Mining and Metallurgy (AusIMM).
+The information in this report that relates to exploration results has been previously released to the ASX and has been reviewed by Mr Laurie Johnson B.Sc (Geology) F.AusIMM who is a Director of Cannindah Resources Limited.
+Mr Johnson is a member of the Australian Institute of Mining and Metallurgy (AusIMM) and is bound by and follows the Institute's codes and recommended practices.
 Mr Johnson has sufficient experience of relevance to the styles of mineralisation and the types of deposits under consideration, and to the activities undertaken, to qualify as a Competent Persons as defined in the 2012 Edition of the Joint Ore Reserves Committee (JORC) Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
 Mr Johnson consents to the inclusion of this information in the form and context in which it appears in this report.

 For further information, please contact: